 Belly fat is a major concern for women.
-Not because we all want to have six-pack abs, but because we want to feel good in our clothes, and in our bodies.
-We don’t want to look pregnant if we aren’t and we don’t want to wear “mom jeans” to cover up the bulge.
+It’s distressing not because we want to have six-pack abs, but because we want to feel good in our clothes, and in our bodies.
+And we don’t want to have to wear “mom jeans” to cover up the bulge.

-It’s time to revise how you think about belly fat and take a look at the physiology that makes your body prone to maintaining extra padding around the middle.
-Because once you understand the biology of stubborn belly fat, you can make simple targeted changes in your life and watch it melt away.
-Since belly fat has been linked to health problems like heart disease, high blood pressure, and diabetes, the health benefits of losing it go way beyond having a trim waistline.
+Once you understand the biology of stubborn belly fat, simple targeted changes can help it melt away.
+Since belly fat has been linked to health problems like heart disease, high blood pressure, and diabetes, the health benefits of losing belly fat go way beyond having a trim waistline.

 - Fruit juice